Looking for Your First Job? How to Write the Perfect Resume

 Do something in your life to make good things happen, you will fill yourself with hope.

 If your college did not have many such activities and you feel that you are lacking in important job-ready skills, then it might be best to sign up for short-term courses to get a job.
 Lasting from 3 months to a year, such courses give you live or classroom projects to work on along with training in communication building and job-specific technology.
-Some job programs like HCL First Careers also guarantee jobs to those who successfully clear the program.
+Some job programs like HCL First Careers also assures job to those who successfully clear the program.

 Use keywords to pass the ATS filter